Permits and Permissions

-Film permits are required for production projects that affect public property, equipment or facilities in Lee County.
-A company or individual may shoot on private property without a permit, unless it involves the use of pyrotechnics, explosives, firearms or other incendiary devices, and stunts of any kind.
+Film permits are required for production shoots that involve public property, equipment or facilities in Lee County.
+Filming on private property does not require a permit, unless it involves the use of pyrotechnics, explosives, firearms or other incendiary devices, and stunts of any kind.

 Who Needs a Permit?

 Feature film, TV special, commercial, pilot, series, documentary and one-off video crews of five (5) or more individuals using equipment that is not hand held.
 Projects requiring street closures, stunts, special effects and other unusual circumstances should allow substantial lead-time for arrangements and approval.

 Still photography does not require a permit.

 Flying drones above nature preserves and federal lands requires permits and clearances.
 The drone service provider must be willing to work with Lee County Visitor & Convention staff to secure the required permissions through relevant federal, state and county agencies before shoot dates, and maintain required licenses and registrations.

 The number of applications that must be submitted depends on which locations are included in the production shoot.
 A Lee County Film Permit covers shoots taking place on public property owned by Lee County Government (this includes county beaches and parks), unincorporated communities of Lee County (Captiva Island and Estero are two examples), as well as many other public spaces.
 The permit carries no fee.
 However, additional forms and fees may be required to film on public property owned by other entities, including incorporated municipalities within the county (state parks, downtown Fort Myers and Sanibel Island are three examples).
 There may be a fee associated with these permits.
 Any production scheduled for J.N.
 “Ding” Darling National Wildlife Refuge requires a special use application which we already have in-house.

 A lead time of 30 days is preferred.
 At a minimum, please allow for 10 business days to process and authorize a film permit application.